Wildfire smoke HVAC filtration in Pacific Palisades with a real smoke mode.

 Indoor PM2.5 in Pacific Palisades: what HVAC can and cannot do

+Engineering questions, not anxiety questions, drive smoke filtration in Pacific Palisades.
+After January 7, 2025, when 16,255 structures burned across the Eaton and Palisades footprints in a single day, Westside coast hills households learned that the previous baseline of MERV 8 in a 1-inch slot did almost nothing for PM2.5 below 1 micron.
 Pacific Palisades sits inside the Palisades Fire footprint that began January 7, 2025.
 DIRECTLY DEVASTATED.
 The Palisades Fire began approximately 10:30 AM on January 7, 2025.
 Most structures north of Sunset Boulevard burned.
 Cal Fire final report (January 30, 2025) documented 6,837 structures destroyed across the Palisades, Topanga, and eastern Malibu zones combined.
 The neighborhood is in active rebuild mode through 2026 and beyond.
-For Pacific Palisades families planning the next event, the engineering question is not "should we filter" but "can the HVAC system actually carry the filter we want."
-The answer is measured during the audit: a 4-inch MERV 13 cabinet only works when the blower has the headroom and the return-side seal stops bypass.
+The retrofits that followed in 2025 forced a real conversation about filter slot depth, gasketing, and cabinet design.

 02